GC-DRI/DRI25/data-literacies.md

 Usually the IRB desires that the data is destroyed.
 Removed data can remain in the original "raw" file.
 The file that is cleaned is usually a duplicate file to allow for recovery in case a researcher made a poor decision in the process of cleaning.
 </Secret>

-## Level of Impact III: Social, Political, and Economic Impacts of Projects or Research
+## Level of Impact III: Social, Political, Economic (and Environmental) Impacts of Projects or Research

 ![Image of a water rippling.](/images/data-ethics/ripple.jpg)